 If you experience any issues with Qustodio for Android, please read the important notices below, as well as the following basic troubleshooting steps.

-- Qustodio for Android only works with the following web browsers: Google Chrome, Firefox, and the Android Stock Browser.
+- Qustodio for Android only works with the following web browsers: Google Chrome and Firefox.
 If Qustodio fails to report any web activity, it might be because your child uses a different web browser (e.g., Opera).
 Make sure to enable “Block Unsupported Browsers” feature.
 For this, please go to your Family Portal to the user's profile and to Rules > Web Filtering > Settings > Block Unsupported browsers.

-- Qustodio is compatible with Android OS 6 or higher.
+- Qustodio is compatible with Android 7 or higher.
 Older versions of Android, Android Go, and forked versions of Android may be subject to compatibility issues.

 - Time usage limits: on Android, the “Lock Navigation” option blocks all of the apps except for some specific apps like Calendar, Calculator, Home screen, the notification bar, the recent app list and calls.
 With the “Lock device” option, the entire device will be locked, but the user will still be able to call emergency numbers (e.g., 911) and the trusted contacts listed in Rules > Panic Button.

 - Applications rules: note that applications will start showing up in your Family Portal in Application Rules only once they've been downloaded, installed and used at least once by the user.
 You can then enable application controls, allow or block specific applications and set a time limit for each application.
 Read this article for more information.

 - Panic Button: Refer to this article for more information on how to set up the Panic Button.

 - Hide Qustodio: on mobile phones it is not possible to hide Qustodio, due to technical limitations on the system.

 - Multi-user support: Qustodio doesn't support multiple users on Android devices.
 However, depending on the device, you might be able to download and install a copy of Qustodio for each user you want to protect.